HSF/hsf.github.io/organization/_posts/2021/2021-09-02-coordination.md

 ### Frameworks

-- Will (hopefully) have a meeting next week after a longer hiatus. (<https://indico.cern.ch/event/1072798/>) With the intention of going back to regular meetings in the autumn once again.
+- Will (hopefully) have a meeting next week after a longer hiatus (<https://indico.cern.ch/event/1072798/>).
+With the intention of going back to regular meetings in the autumn once again.

 ---